alexlimh/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-**Update**: I will start as a PhD student at Waterloo CS in Jan, 2021.

-Minghan Li is a MSc student in Computer Science Department at Universtiy of Toronto.
-He is interested in Natural Language Understanding, Information Retrieval, and Question Answering.
-He also has broad interests in Reinforcement Learning (RL), especially task-agnostic RL and model-based RL.
+Minghan Li is a PhD student in Computer Science at Universtiy of Waterloo, supervised by Professor [Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/index.html).
+Before that, he received his MSc in Computer Science from University of Toronto under the supervision of [Danijar Hafner](https://danijar.com/) and Professor [Jimmy Ba](https://jimmylba.github.io/).
+He completed his undergraduate study at Sun Yat-Sen University advised by Professor [Weishi Zheng](https://www.isee-ai.cn/~zhwshi/).
+His research focuses on Natural Language Understanding and Bayesian Inference.
+He is also interested in Reinforcement Learning (RL), especially task-agnostic RL and model-based RL.